-Dr. Flader, professor emeritus University of Missouri, is a Board member of the Aldo Leopold Foundation in Baraboo, WI and has written extensively on Leopold and environmental history.
+Dr. Flader, professor emerita University of Missouri, is a Board member of the Aldo Leopold Foundation in Baraboo, WI and has written extensively on Leopold and environmental history.
 She has recently returned from China where she worked with conservationists promoting Green Fire and Leopold's Land Ethic there.

 The Leopold Landscape Alliance is the new owner of the Leopold Childhood Home at 111 Clay Street, Burlington, Iowa!